Skip to Content

-An Introduction to Alternative Investments-Part II
+An Introduction to Alternative Investments – Part II

-Written by: G. Thomas Watson, CFA, CFP®
+Written By G. Thomas Watson, CFA, CFP® August 13, 2022

 Understanding the Types of Alternative Asset Classes

 The universe of alternative investments is constantly expanding, with choices ranging from private equity funds to real estate to hedge funds, employing complex hedging strategies using options, derivatives, and futures contracts.
-Here are some of the more popular alternative investments used by investors in an attempt to enhance returns, minimize volatility, or do both.
+Here are some of the more popular alternative investments used by investors in an attempt to enhance returns, minimize volatility, or do both

 Real Assets: Commodities and Real Estate